rwaldron/j5-sparkfun-weather-shield/README.md

 ## NOTE

-The examples shown here are provided for illustration and do no specifically indicate platform support.
-This component class is expected to work with any platform that has I2C support.
+The examples shown here are provided for illustration and do no specifically indicate variant  support.
+This component class is expected to work with any variant  that has I2C support.